A tale of many cities: Helsinki, Tallinn, Brighton, London and Rochester

 I was still feeling a little out of it so I don't have strong memories of the city, other than it felt cold and uninviting.
 I'm sure that's completely unfair.
 I saw little of it, other than the university buildings, to make a lasting impression.

 This is how I remember the harbour from my brief wanderings.
 It's actually really pretty and I recall having a nice stroll around before the conference began.
 The harbour has a small-town vibe and is easy to wander around.
-The markets you can see in the below shot were just gearing up for the day when I was poking around in them.
+The markets in the below shot were just gearing up for the day when I was poking around in them.

 I was working at Queensland University of Technology at the time, in the Business School.
 The 'show and tell' format of the conference packed a bunch of presenters into one room for an hour on a related topic, each with only a few minutes to speak before Q&A time at the nearby display area.
 I was in the group discussing curriculum and course development.
 My presentation focussed on the first steps towards work-readiness work I was doing through a new approach to teaching graduate attributes in core units.
 I remember that my presentation went well, but that it was a long way to travel for such a brief opportunity to showcase my work.

 The best part about my conference experience was meeting HB, a delegate from Leeds University.
 We ended up in the same workshop on the first day and sat next to each other.
 If you ask HB, she'll tell you how out of it I seemed!
-We still managed to make a connection on that first day that has turned into a lasting friendship 💞.
+We still managed to make a connection on that first day that has turned into a lasting friendship š.

 There were only a couple of sessions on the last day of the conference and HB and I decided to skip them and make a day trip to Tallinn.
 I had booked and paid for a return ticket before I left home, to head over to Estonia after the conference finished at lunchtime.
 I changed my ticket and we left first thing in the morning.
+HB's colleague from Leeds University came with us.

-I could scarcely believe I was heading to Estonia when we boarded the ferry!
-I've long had a fascination with Eastern Europe and I was so excited about the day trip.
-The crossing takes around about 2 hours, covering 76km, or 41 nautical miles.
-As you can see from my photos, the Baltic Sea was smooth as we crossed the Gulf of Finland that day.
-The lefthand shot is the first glimpse of the Old Town from the port.
+The ferry crossing from Helsinki to Tallinn takes around about 2 hours, covering 76km, or 41 nautical miles.
+The Baltic Sea was smooth as we crossed the Gulf of Finland that day.
+The left hand shot is the first glimpse of the Old Town from the port.

 The shots above that I took show the stark and rather basic port that greets passengers when they disembark.
+It's a bit surreal, actually, to first glimpse Estonia as a wall of concrete.
 What's great about it, though, is that the walk up to the Old Town is only short.
-The below shot, from a blog post in 2017, gives you a better idea of the distance.
-You can see the mediaeval buildings in the foreground in relation to the ferry port.
+The below shot, from a blog post in 2017, gives a better idea of the distance.
+The mediaeval buildings of the Old Town can be seen in the foreground in relation to the ferry port.

-We spent the day just wandering around and soaking up the atmosphere.
+A day in Tallinn can easily go by just from wandering around.
+That's what we did, just wandered around, soaking up the history and the atmosphere.
 As the day wore on the town became busier but there is enough open space to avoid feeling hemmed in, and I don't recall it being super crowded.

-A day in Tallinn can easily go by just from wandering around.
 We had lunch in the main square in the Lower Town, and sat people-watching and enjoying the blue skies and warm weather.
-That's HB and me in the top righthand shot, with her Leeds University colleague who joined us on the trip in the bottom lefthand one.
-The Town Hall that you can see in the bottom two photos was built in 1370 and is one of the best preserved Gothic town halls in Northern Europe.
+That's HB and me in the top right hand shot, with her Leeds University colleague who joined us on the trip in the bottom left hand one.
+The Town Hall in the bottom two photos was built in 1370 and is one of the best preserved Gothic town halls in Northern Europe.

 These are some of my favourite shots, showing the walls of the town and the pretty trees that framed them.
 Tallinn really is a magical place.